RbiSearchHeader

 Search Results

-Clarification: The bills purchased/ discounted/ negotiated (payment to beneficiary not under reserve) under LC is allowed to be treated as Interbank exposure only for the limited purpose of computing exposure and capital requirements.
+Clarification: The bills purchased/ discounted/ negotiated (payment to beneficiary not under reserve) under LC is allowed to be treated as interbank exposure only for the limited purpose of computing exposure and capital requirements.
 It should not be excluded from the computation of ‘bank credit in India’ [As prescribed in item No.VI of Form 'A’ under Section 42(2) of the RBI Act, 1934] which allows for exclusion of interbank advance.
-While exposure may be to the LC issuing bank, the bills purchased/discounted amounts to bank credit to its borrower constituent.
-If this advance is eligible for priority sector classification, then bank can claim it as PSL.
-Banks have to take note of the above aspect while reporting Net Bank Credit in India as well as computing the Adjusted Net Bank Credit for PSL targets and achievement
+While exposure may be to the LC issuing bank, the bills purchased/discounted amount to bank credit to its borrower constituent.
+If this advance is eligible for priority sector classification, the bank can classify it as PSL.
+Banks have to take note of the above aspect while reporting Net Bank Credit in India as well as while computing the Adjusted Net Bank Credit for PSL targets and achievement.

 Foreign Investment in India